“Unknowns” in the Indicators of Attack Alerts

 1. Insufficient Permissions for Tenable Identity Exposure Account

-Another reason for "unknown" entries in the IOA alerts could be that the account Tenable Identity Exposure uses lacks sufficient permissions to read DNS entries.
+Another reason for "unknown" entries in the IoA alerts could be that the account Tenable Identity Exposure uses lacks sufficient permissions to read DNS entries.
 The Tenable Identity Exposure service requires read permissions to properly access and analyze DNS records within the Active Directory.

 Solutions